Is Watermelon Good for Kidney Patients? The Pros and Cons

 Diets that are high in lycopene may be protective against certain types of cancers, particularly prostate and colorectal cancers.

-This powerful antioxidant can help decrease inflammation and protect cell damage.
+This powerful antioxidant can help decrease inflammation and protect against cell damage.
 Inflammation and cell damage are both risk factors for cardiovascular disease.

-There are also studies that suggest that lycopene in the diet can help improve sleep hygiene, may be protective against certain neurological diseases, and can decrease general inflammation in the body.
+There are also studies that suggest that lycopene in the diet can help improve sleep hygiene.
+It may also be protective against certain neurological (brain) diseases like Alzheimer’s disease.

 However, we need more research to prove these claims.